|Researched by||Dr Heidi Tillin||Refereed by||Admin|

 Not relevant’ to seabed habitats.
 NB.
 Collision by grounding vessels is addressed under ‘surface abrasion.

 No evidence was found to assess visual perception for Scolelepis squamata.
-The characterizing species are likely to be able to detect light and some movement but are unlikely to have any visual acuity and are considered to not be sensitive to this factor.
-The amphipods emerge from the sediments at night and are unlikely to be disturbed although like many species they may flee from movements.
+The characterizing species are likely to be able to detect light and some movement but are unlikely to have any visual acuity.
+Therefore, the the pressure is considered to be 'Not relevant' in this biotope.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|